dinbtechit/angular-ssr/README.md

 1. ng build
 2. serve:ssr:angular-ssr

-value set on server in the provide:
+value set on server in the provider:

 ![img_1.png](img_1.png)

-is transfer to client.
+is transferred to client.

 ![img.png](img.png)